-Health & Physical Education Building (5), is a two-story facility housing the Athletic Department.
+Health & Physical Education Building (5\), is a two-story facility housing the Athletic Department.
 It contains an indoor Olympic swimming pool, a mixed martial arts room, three handball/racquetball courts, The Dock (home court of the LSUS Pilots and Lady Pilots basketball teams), volleyball and badminton courts, a dance studio, an athletic training room, LSUS Weightlifting Center, and classrooms.

-Facility Services Complex (11-12) includes administrative offices that house facility maintenance, custodial, and grounds functions, a workshop, maintenance yard, and a central heating/cooling plant that serves all major campus buildings.
+Facility Services Complex (11-12\) includes administrative offices that house facility maintenance, custodial, and grounds functions, a workshop, maintenance yard, and a central heating/cooling plant that serves all major campus buildings.

-Noel Memorial Library (8) is crucial to the intellectual and cultural growth of the University community.
+Noel Memorial Library (8\) is crucial to the intellectual and cultural growth of the University community.
 It collects materials adequate to support the University's curricula, organizes these materials, and makes them readily available.
 The Library currently has over 250,000 books and provides access to more than 200,000 electronic books and 70,000 electronic journals.
 The reference section contains numerous books, indexes, and atlases, and provides online access to library catalogs and databases.
 The Library is also a select depository for United States Government Documents and receives all Louisiana State Documents.
 The Archives and Special Collections area preserves, organizes, and makes available primary materials relating to or originating in northwest Louisiana.
 The 200,000-volume James Smith Noel Collection of rare books is on permanent loan to the University.
 The Student Success Center can be found on the first floor of this building, as well, and houses the Office of Student Success and Career Services.

-Red River Watershed Management Station (21) is a unique, multidisciplinary, educational and research endeavor with a 585-acre wetland, state-of-the-art water monitoring technology, GIS laboratory, and environmental assessment and monitoring laboratory.
+Red River Watershed Management Station (21\) is a unique, multidisciplinary, educational and research endeavor with a 585-acre wetland, state-of-the-art water monitoring technology, GIS laboratory, and environmental assessment and monitoring laboratory.
 The Station building borders the oxbow lake, Old River Lake, at the Red River Education and Research Park and features an indoor classroom, covered porch for outdoor education, a laboratory, office, and restrooms.

-Science Building (2) a three-story facility, contains laboratories for Chemistry, Physics, and Biological Sciences, classrooms, and faculty and administrative offices for Sciences.
+Science Building (2\) a three-story facility, contains laboratories for Chemistry, Physics, and Biological Sciences, classrooms, and faculty and administrative offices for Sciences.
 A 300-seat lecture auditorium is adjacent to this building.
-The Science Building received a complete renovation in 1998.
+The Science Building was modernized in 1998.

-Technology Center (3) renovated in 2003, this building provides space for Continuing Education and Public Service, the Department of Nursing, the Pioneer Heritage Center, Campus Bookstore, and the Department of Computer Science.
+Technology Center (3\) renovated in 2003, the former library building provides space for Continuing Education and Public Service, the Department of Nursing, the Pioneer Heritage Center, Veterans Resource Center, and the Department of Computer Science.
 In addition, the Campus Mailroom, including shipping and receiving, is located on the first floor of the Technology Center.
+Pending construction, this building also includes the CyberCollaboratory.

-University Center (4) houses The Port (dining facilities), game area, lounge areas, an art gallery, meeting rooms, an auditorium, an events hall, student government offices, and a computer lab.
+University Center (4\) houses The Port (dining facilities), Barnes and Noble campus bookstore, game area, lounge areas, an art gallery, meeting rooms, an auditorium, an events hall, student government offices, Barnes & Noble campus bookstore, and a computer lab.